top of page

 The National Catholic Apostolic Church in the United States is rooted in the Tradition, beliefs, and worship of the Roman Catholic Church with some minor changes.
 Our priests are ordained by Catholic Bishops whose lineage is of the Holy Roman (Catholic) Church and thus to the Apostles in an unbroken Apostolic Succession.

 The Most Reverend Michel Joseph Pugin, O.S.B. is the founder and Primate of NCACUS along with the Reverend Father Kenneth C. Rosato(at that time) now Bishop, is the co-founder of the National Catholic Apostolic Church in the United States (non-Roman).
 The Church is also known by its acronym “NCACUS”, founded in 2003.
+We have a presence in 3 Continents, North & South America(USA, Mexico, Colombia, Ecuador, Peru Argentina), Europe (Italia, U.K., Germany, Poland) and Africa(Cameroun, Republic of the Congo, Nigeria, Rwanda).

 Similarities and Differences